yale-winter/pytodot-mod/README.md

 - - - - - - - - - - - - - - - - - - - - - - - - -
 **PyToDoT: Python To-Do Tracker**
 - - - - - - - - - - - - - - - - - - - - - - - - -
-Create a public google sheets (or other .csv) document with the following schema:
+Create a google sheets (or other .csv) document with the following schema:

 | To-Dos | Date Assigned | Date Complete | Priority |
 | --- | --- | --- | --- |